euge/express-lambda/README.md

 # express-lambda
-Make AWS lambda behave like an express app
+Make AWS lambda and API Gateway behave like an express app

 This project is active development and is subject to...development.